CODDDE/ember-cli-apiblueprint/README.md

 Usage: `ember (generate|g / destroy|d) api-hasmany relationshipName --to=modelToAddRelationship [--modeltype=realModelName]`

 Where:
-* `relationshipName` is the name of the relationship that you want to add
+* `relationshipName` is the name of the relationship that you want to add. **NOTE** the `relationshipName` will be pluralized by default, but you can set a value of `comments` and it won't be pluralized (as it already is pluralized)
 * `modelToAddRelationship` is the model that will be updated with this new relationship
 * `realModelName` (optional), in case that the `relationshipName` is different from the generated `api-model` name.

+---

 E.G: `ember g api-hasmany post --to=blog`